world-class/REPL/faq/README.md

 ### How do you assign grades?
 Grading on a Curve or absolute grading

 - Information about the grading policy can be found within the BSc Computer Science Orientation Course.
-Please see the below \* [https://www.coursera.org/learn/london-cs-orientation/supplement/rZzTr/grading-policy](https://www.coursera.org/learn/london-cs-orientation/supplement/rZzTr/grading-policy).
+Please see [https://www.coursera.org/learn/london-cs-orientation/supplement/rZzTr/grading-policy](https://www.coursera.org/learn/london-cs-orientation/supplement/rZzTr/grading-policy).

 ### What are the deadlines to complete summative quizzes